 Encourage individuals to take personal responsibility for both their successes and failures.
 There's much to learn from both so create space for reflection and promote a failing-forward mindset.

 You can build a healthy, vibrant, high-performing organization; you just have to understand that people, culture, and change play massive roles in this effort.
 Recognize that everyone in the organization wants to contribute in a positive way, regardless of tenure or title, and that it's up to you, as a leader, to create the environment where this can exist.

 Given today’s ever-changing work climate, whether your organization is still entirely remote, partially remote, or has already returned to the office, you as a leader now understand the importance of fostering the engagement, performance, and well-being of your team, no matter the circumstances.

 We understand this is no easy task— there’s no manual on how to effortlessly lead through change.
-If you want to be attuned to the vulnerabilities and risks plaguing their business and employees, we encourage you to launch our Working Well Survey.
+If you want to be attuned to the vulnerabilities and risks plaguing their business and employees, we encourage you to launch our FREE Employee Survey.
 With this free tool, you’ll gain valuable insights that will help you ensure your employees get the most out of their work experience.